 Why can’t I do it myself?

 Often the Air conditioner compressor or the air conditioner compressor clutch has failed.
 These clutches are known to fail as a part of normal wear.
-If you compressor clutch has failed, the entire compressor may need to be replaced.
-However some vehicles have clutches that are serviced separately.
+If your compressor clutch has failed, the entire compressor may need to be replaced.
+However, some vehicles have clutches that are serviced separately.

 Less complex problems